palaa159/Docs/OpenBCI Software/04-OpenBCI_Cyton_SDK.md

 **b**
 Start streaming data

+**returns** none, there is no confirmation.
+NOTE: when command from WiFi shield, confirmation is `Stream started`.

 **s**
 Stop Streaming data

+**returns** none, there is no confirmation.
+NOTE: when command from WiFi shield, confirmation is `Stream stopped`.

 ###Miscellaneous
 **?**
 Query register settings

-Read and report all register settings for the ADS1299 and the LIS3DH.
+**returns** Read and report all register settings for the ADS1299 and the LIS3DH.
 Expect to get a verbose serial output from the OpenBCI Board, followed by **$$$**

 **v**

 Soft reset for the Board peripherals
-The 8bit board gets a reset signal from the Dongle any time an application opens the serial port, just like a arduino. the Cyton board doesn't have this feature.
+The 8bit board gets a reset signal from the Dongle any time an application opens the serial port, just like a arduino.
+The Cyton board doesn't have this feature.
 So, if you want to soft-reset the Cyton board (`v1` or `v2.0.0`), send it a **v**.

+**returns**
+  OpenBCI V3 8-16 channel
+	ADS1299 Device ID: 0x3E
+	LIS3DH Device ID: 0x33
+	Firmware: v3.1.1
+	$$$

 ##16 Channel Commands